 Now let’s check how the list of admission requirements differs for undergraduate and postgraduate courses:

-Indian students need excellent academic scores, required entrance test results, and a strong personal statement to get into Oxford.
-Some courses also require written assessments and an interview.
-Meeting all these requirements increases the chances of admission.
+Indian students need excellent academic scores, competitive admission test results, and a strong personal statement to get into Oxford.
+Some courses also require written work, portfolios, or an interview.

 Indian applicants for undergraduate courses at Oxford must meet both academic and application requirements.